aws/sagemaker-python-sdk/src/sagemaker/rl/README.rst

 Optional arguments
 ~~~~~~~~~~~~~~~~~~

 The following are optional arguments.
-When you create a ``RLEstimator`` object, you can specify these as keyword arguments.
+When you create an ``RlEstimator`` object, you can specify these as keyword arguments.

 -  ``source_dir`` Path (absolute or relative) to a directory with any
    other training source code dependencies including the entry point